 How long will the research last and what will I need to do?

-We expect that you will be in this research study for up to two sessions which will last approximately 2 hours each.
+We expect that you will be in this research study for up to two sessions.
+Each session will be on a separate visit and will last approximately 2 hours.

 You will be asked to control either our robotic powered wheelchair, robotic arm, or a simulation using different input devices.
 You may receive different types of assistance from the robot during the session and will be asked to answer questions regarding the experiment.